ScoreUnder/pishock-zap-fabric/README.md

 installed.
 It may cause small client-side stutters when the player is damaged due to performing blocking HTTP requests on the main thread.

+### [pishock-mc]

+This is a relatively new Fabric mod which I have not yet had the chance to test in detail.
+It fulfils a similar niche to PiShock-Zap.

+It uses a different method of damage detection, which is accurate but requires a server-side mod to be installed.
+This means it is not suitable for use on vanilla servers.

 [releases]: https://github.com/ScoreUnder/pishock-zap-fabric/releases
 [Prism Launcher]: https://prismlauncher.org/